-Recognizes over 110 virases-regularly updated.
-Protection against existing and future viruses.
-Soeks, identifies and removes known viruses resident in memory and programs.
-Chacks integrity of specified programs for virus related changes.
-Boot operated memory resident program constantly on guard against new virus attacks.
+Recognizes over 110 viruses-regularly updated Protection against existing and future viruses.
+Seeks, identifies and remove known viruses resident in memory and programs.
+Checks more theory to provide the program of the viruse factor changes.
+Bot operated memory resident program constantly on guard against new